Logimethods/nats-connector-spark/README.md

 val publishToNats = SparkToNatsConnector.publishToNats(properties, outputSubject)
 messages.foreachRDD { rdd => rdd.foreach { m => publishToNats.call(m.toString()) }}
 ```
-Be carefull: the connection to NATS is not closed by default.
-To do so, call `publishToNats.call(SparkToNatsConnector.CLOSE_CONNECTION)`.

 ## Testing

 JUnit tests are included.
 To perform those tests, [gnatsd](http://nats.io/download/nats-io/gnatsd/) is required.